Debit Card Chargebacks

 When a consumer purchases a product or service with a debit card, its cost is credited from the cardholder’s bank and transferred to the merchant’s account upon payment.
 A debit card chargeback happens when the bank reverses this process because the cardholder filed a dispute.
 After determining the validity of the claim, the bank then draws the amount from the merchant’s account and transfers it back to the cardholder’s account, frequently with additional fees.
 That debit card charge is called a debit card chargeback.

-The major difference between debit and credit card chargeback lies in the type of transaction.
-As you can imagine, a debit card transaction involves a withdrawal of funds directly from the cardholder’s bank account, whereas a credit card transaction involves remitting a debt to the issuing bank.
+The major difference between debit and credit card chargebacks lies in the type of transaction.
+As you can imagine, a debit card transaction involves withdrawing funds directly from the cardholder’s bank account, whereas a credit card transaction consists of remitting a debt to the issuing bank.

-Therefore, customers who used debit cards spent real money, so they are more likely to resolve the issue quickly to recover their losses as soon as possible.
-What this means for merchants is that customers are more inclined to directly contact you to resolve issues rather than escalating the problems to the bank, thus saving you from chargeback fees.
+Therefore, customers who use debit cards spend real money, making them more likely to resolve the issue quickly and recover their losses as soon as possible.
+This means merchants that customers are more inclined to contact you directly to resolve issues rather than escalating the problems to the bank, thus saving you from chargeback fees.

 Take the case of shipped merchandise, for example.
-In addition to losing the purchase price and the item, you would have to pay the shipping and interchange fees.
-You’re also responsible for paying chargeback fees that can range from $20 to $100 per transaction and are non-refundable regardless of the outcome of a dispute.
+In addition to losing the purchase price and the item, you must pay the shipping and interchange fees.
+You’re also responsible for paying chargeback fees ranging from $20 to $100 per transaction, which are non-refundable regardless of the outcome of a dispute.

-On top of that, your account reputation is also at risk when you receive consecutive chargebacks.
-If you exceed the acceptable chargeback threshold, it could result in your bank account’s freezing or permanent closure.
-Moreover, if things get worse, it can be difficult for you to open another merchant account.
+In addition, your account reputation is also at risk when you receive consecutive chargebacks.
+If you exceed the acceptable chargeback threshold, your bank account could be frozen or permanently closed.
+Moreover, it can be difficult for you to open another merchant account if things get worse.

 What’s the Best Way to Deal with Debit Card Chargeback?